tplusfive/Terminal-Clue/README.md

 * DONE: As a player, I  would like to pick my playing piece (suspect).
 Time Spent: 9h 00m (attempted MVC including research and then rolled back)
   * As a player, I would like to play the computer and/or other people.
   * As a player, I would like the computer to pick its playing pieces automatically.
 * As a player, I would like to randomly assign one suspect to the Confidential Solution Envelope.
-Time Spent: 1h 30m.
-NEXT: Mrs. White not being assigned ever in random test
+Time Spent: 1h 45m.
+NEXT: Write unit test for terminal clue?
+Thinking no.
 * As a player, I would like to randomly assign one weapon to the Confidential Solution Envelope.
 * As a player, I would like to randomly assign one room to the Confidential Solution Envelope.
   * As a player, I would like the computer to shuffle all remaining cards and deal them.